 Once in operation, the Pointe-Saint-Charles Maintenance Centre will generate more than 170 permanent jobs, and serve as a hub for several rail industry suppliers.

 A partnership agreement to promote the training of local labour in railway industry trades was also signed with the Regroupement économique et social du Sud-Ouest (RÉSO).
-It will be responsible for developing a training program adapted to the needs of the AMT and the industry, in collaboration with the teaching institutions and work environments.
+It will be responsible for developing a training program adapted to the needs of the industry, in collaboration with the teaching institutions and work environments.

 In terms of respect for neighbouring:

-From the beginning of the project in 2010, the notion of good neighbourly relations has been central to the AMT’s concerns.
+From the beginning of the project in 2010, the notion of good neighbourly relations has been central to the our concerns.
 A recognized firm was mandated to conduct an acoustic study to ensure that the maintenance centre's activities would not exceed the municipal noise standards in effect.

 Development of buttresses for the noise-abatement berm